SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   Now that you you have created your Approval Sub-Process you need to configure the inputs of the Sub-Process with the Process Content.

-15. Navigate back to the **Billing Block Removal Process**, select the **Approval Billing Block Removal** SubProcess and go to Inputs section.
+15. Navigate back to the **Billing Block Removal Process**, select the **Approval Billing Block Removal** Sub-Process and go to Inputs section.

   - Map **SalesOrderInfo > BillingBlockStatus** to **Process Inputs > data > OverallBillingBlockStatus**
   - Map **SalesOrderInfo > DistributionChannel** to **Process Inputs > data > DistributionChannel**